singhgautam7/GCP-PDE-preparation---GRS/study_material/others/tensorflow_terminology.md

 -   **Weights / biases** — Weights are values that the input features are multiplied by to predict an output value.
 Biases are the value of the output given a weight of 0.
 -   **Converge —** An algorithm that converges will eventually reach the optimal answer, even if very slowly.
 An algorithm that doesn’t converge may never reach the optimal answer.
 -   **Learning rate**  — How quickly the optimizers changes weights and biases.
 Generally a high learning rate trains faster but risks not converging, whereas a lower rate trains slower
--   **Overfitting —** When the model performs great on the input data but poorly on the test data
--   **Underfitting —** When the model performs poorly on the input data but great on the test data
 -   **Bias/Variance —** How much the output is determined by the features. more variance often can mean overfitting, more bias can mean a bad model
 -   **Regularization**  — Variety of approaches to reduce overfitting, including adding the weights to the loss function, randomly dropping layers (dropout).
 -   **Epochs** — How many times you run the optimization over the training data